 Thanks for checking out Enfomi.
 This page will show you how to download and use the program.
 Also, since version 1.2 I’m starting to keep track of what features I add to the program, so check out the list below!

 Enfomi was created because I have been dissatisfied with the offering of free encryption software out there.
 For a while, I have been using a PGP utility that also provided password-based encryption and created self-decrypting archives.
 I really liked the self-decrypting functionality but because it was Windows based I couldn’t use it on any other platform.
 Probably the most mobile solution would have to be something that is written in Java.
 Unfortunately, none of the programs I have tried seemed to have the features I wanted (for the price I wanted).
 Long story short – here is my take on encryption.
 I am not claiming that it is bug free but I have tried to take all due care to ensure the security of encrypted data.
-Yes, I do eat my own dog food and have been using Enfomi when necessary (to safeguard important personal data online, for example).
+Yes, I do eat my own dog food and have been using Enfomi for over 7 years now (to safeguard important personal data online, for example).

-Key Functionality: I believe Enfomi offers the most flexible solution available online.
+I believe Enfomi offers the most flexible solution available online.